Mansoorahmad7800/SchoolApp/README.md

 # NOTE:
+## run dependencies command to get all dependencies for prject

 This is bisically for use of school students in Afghanistan Those students who want to study but can't go to school or they don't have materials to study like books and video lectures and for